haythemjebel/GE/README.md

 # Admin panel and UI Components for Angular.

-Start your own Angular project with ng-dashboard in minutes!
+Start your own Angular project with dashboard in minutes!

-## Demo

 ## How to start